Flymetothemoon93/GMFPIdentifier/README.md

      ```
    - For other systems, refer to the [HMMER installation guide](http://hmmer.org/download.html).

-4. **Download and Install InterProScan (Optional)**
+4. **Download and Install InterProScan**
-   - To add functional annotations, download InterProScan from [InterProScan’s official website](https://www.ebi.ac.uk/interpro/interproscan.html).
+   - To validate HMMER’s results, download InterProScan from [InterProScan’s official website](https://www.ebi.ac.uk/interpro/interproscan.html).
    - Installation:
      1. Go to the [InterProScan download page](https://www.ebi.ac.uk/interpro/interproscan.html).
      2. Choose the appropriate version for your system (e.g., `Linux x64` for most servers).